teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 **Description:** Arrest Connected to Offense is how an Arrestee gets linked to the Offense they were arrested for.
 It isn't just the Sequence Number.
 This Data Element allows you to link an Offense from Other Incidents, as well, to the Arrest performed in this one.
+Because of that the Incident Number in which the Offense was reported also needs to be included.

 The format is simply the Offense Sequence Number (DE ) followed by the Incident Number (DE 3) that contains the Offense the Offender is being arrested for.
 EG If it's Offense Sequence Number 2, and the Incident Number is 20-000100-01, then this value would be '00220-000100-01'